How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 Our process starts with an onboarding or discovery call.

-Pretty standard stuff: what do you sell, who do you think you’re selling to, what sales and marketing efforts have you tried so far, what’s your pricing strategy, what key performance indicators do you care about, what's working, what isn’t, and what are your goals.
+Pretty standard stuff.
+What do you sell, who do you think you're selling to, what sales and marketing efforts have you tried so far, what's your pricing strategy, what KPIs do you care about, what's working, what isn't, and what are your goals.
 This gives us a baseline.

 We get multiple people in the room.
 Sales, marketing, founders, and basically anyone who touches the revenue and customer feedback processes.
-We ask everyone the same questions.
-Then we compare answers.
+We ask each of them how they see the business, who they think the ICP is, what their goals are, what they've tried, and where they think things are breaking.

 Why we run outbound testing before we build a full strategy (and why you should too)